-Green skills are key to South Africa’s ability to respond expediently and prompty to the immediate challenges of energy efficiency, water shortages, carbon emmissions and job creation.
+Green skills are key to South Africa’s ability to respond expediently and promptly to the immediate challenges of energy efficiency, water shortages, carbon emissions and job creation.
 What our young people need to know is how to access the relevant training for the future.

 We spoke to Terra Firma Solutions’ energy efficiency engineer Ken Ross (pictured, right) about this.